vam-community/vam-party/USAGE.md

 ## Installation

-Download `party.exe` from the [latest release](https://github.com/vam-community/vam-party/releases) and put it directly in the Virt-A-Mate directory (next to `VaM.exe`).
-You'll then need to use a command-line tool (such as powershell or cmd), double-clicking on it won't help you much!
+Download the latest `.zip` file from the [latest release](https://github.com/vam-community/vam-party/releases) and extract it directly in the Virt-A-Mate directory (so the `party` directory should be next to `VaM.exe`).
+You'll then need to use a command-line tool (such as powershell or cmd) to use it.

 ## Commands